yz2936/COVID19-Sentiment-analysis/README.md

 # COVID19-Sentiment-analysis
-This repository showcases a comprehensive analysis done on COVID19 related tweets including time series, supervised and unsupervised learning
+This repository showcases a comprehensive analysis done on COVID19 related tweets including time series, supervised and unsupervised learning.
+R studio is used for this project.